naturalis/mycorrhiza/README.md

 Once this is done we should have a tree file in Nexus format, a data file in tab-separated spreadsheet format, and a text file with the restriction commands.
-You can now run the analysis, as per the instructions below.
+You can now run the analysis, as per the instructions below, or explore your data first in Mesquite to do a visual check to see if it looks sane (probably a good idea).

 ## Exploring your data